bjornmeansbear/sustainable-packaging/README.md

 This makes packaging design a complex, multi-faceted enterprise.
 I mean, yeah, it's a lot!

+To help to grasp this; heres a diagram: what package designing "is" is the overlap of all these different things -- you take them into account; Packaging design; or at least good (and sustainable) packaging design is where they all meet...

 To get a better mental grasp of this, it helps to try and take a "systems" approach to this.
 Here is what I mean by systems thinking: you must try to see (and find)  all the potential bits and pieces of a project at the outset and then design accordingly.
 That's more or less it -- understanding that everything is connected.

 You want to create a really far out boundary to look for connections and consequnces and synergies, etc. within.